Nelson-Gon/usdandbr/README.md

 3. Jay, J., Sanders, A., Reid, R. and Brouwer, C. (2018).
 Connecting nutrition composition measures to biomedical research.
 BMC Research Notes, 11(1).

+**If you have got this far, thank you and please provide feedback on what works and what doesn't. **

+**Thank you and Happy Coding.**

+>Nutrition for all.